 Danielle Henry is an Account Executive for Event Sales with Maple Leaf Sports and Entertainment (MLSE).
 This means that she gets to work with teams such as the Raptors 🏀, Maple Leafs 🏒, Argos 🏈, and TFC ⚽.
 Danielle started as an Account Executive two years ago, focusing on group and event sales for all of MLSE’s brands and teams.
 We’ve seen some of the incredible events and experiences she’s created via social media.
-From that, we wanted to know more about Danielle’s role as Account Executive for Event Sales with MLSE.
-She shares how she got into working in sport, why she loves what she does and inspiration based on an initiative she’s played a huge role in called GroundbreakHERs.
+From that, we wanted to know more about Danielle Henry’s role as Account Executive for Event Sales with MLSE.
+Below, Danielle Henry shares how she got into working in sport, why she loves what she does and inspiration based on an initiative she’s played a huge role in called GroundbreakHERs.

 Tell us about what you do as the Account Executive for Event Sales with Maple Leaf Sports and Entertainment?